Annenberg School of Communication and Journalism, University of Southern California

 Doctoral Candidate and Wallis Annenberg Graduate Research Fellow (estimated date of graduation May 2018)

-Dissertation Research Project: Cypherpunks Write Code: A Cultural and Political History of the Cypherpunk Movement, 1992-2016.
+Dissertation Research Project: Cypherpunks Write Code: A Cultural and Political History of Encryption, 1992-2016.

 Dissertation Committee: Mike Ananny, Manuel Castells (Chair), Christina Dunbar-Hester, Chris Kelty